madmagic007/Oculus-Quest-Presence/README.md

 - Download <a href="https://github.com/tverona1/QuestAppLauncher/releases" target="_blank">Quest app launcher</a>.

 ### On Your PC
+- Make sure you have the latest version of the <a href="https://www.java.com/en/download/win10.jsp" target="_blank">Java JRE</a> installed on your computer.
 - Use SideQuest to sideload the `Quest App Launcher apk` and the `Quest Discord RPC apk` (from the zip)
 - Run `oqrpc.exe` to install the client on your PC (from the zip)
 - After the installer is finished, run the `Oculus Quest Discord RPC.jar`